 Our core activities

-We support communities that rely on the commodities sector and are most exposed to its risks.
-We are based in the Netherlands from where we can harness innovation to act as a bridge between the developing and developed world.
+As an impact investor, we support communities that rely on the commodities sector and are most exposed to its risks.
+We are based in the Netherlands where we can harness innovation to help agri-SMEs and smallholder farmers in CDDCs, LDCs and LLDCs to thrive.

-We offer financing up to USD 2.0 million, which SMEs submit proposals for.
-This bottom-up approach ensures our investments are targeted to their needs and those of their local communities, while preserving the environment and creating stronger value chains.
+We offer financing up to USD 2 million6 to qualifying investment proposals from SMEs.
+This bottom-up strategy ensures our investments are targeted to their needs and those of their local communities, while preserving the environment and creating stronger value chains.

-Beyond financing, the CFC manages technical assistance facilities for other impact investors operating in areas connected to our mission.
-This collaborative approach and knowledge sharing, enables us to extend our support to more SMEs and smallholder farmers in more countries.
+We also manage technical assistance facilities for other impact investors operating in areas connected to our mission.
+This collaborative and knowledge sharing approach enables us to extend our support to more SMEs and smallholder farmers in more countries.

-The Fund supports and invests in commodity value chains, in partnership with the public and private sector, development institutions and civil society.
-In particular, we harness the potential of commodity production, processing, manufacturing and trade, for the benefit of the poor.
+The CFC supports and invests in commodity value chains, in partnership with the public and private sectors, development institutions, and civil society.
+We leverage the potential of commodity production, processing, manufacturing, and trade, for the benefit of the poor.